bonitasoft/bonita-doc/md/fault-tolerance.md

 bonita.tenant.recover.delay_between_recovery=PT2H
 ```

-`bonita.tenant.recover.delay_between_recovery` is also the delay before the first recovery after the startup.
+`bonita.tenant.recover.delay_between_recovery` is the time we wait before verifying if some elements should be recovered. e.g. if that is set to 2 hours,
+we verify it for the first time 2 hours after the startup and then, every 2 hours.

 ### Monitoring